khan2abdul/nur-al-quran/README.md

 **Bringing Divine Light to Everyone**

 Nur Al-Quran is a mobile-first web application designed to make the Holy Quran accessible, understandable, and engaging for all ages—from children to elders.
-The name "Nur" means "light" in Arabic, reflecting our mission to illuminate hearts and minds with the Quran's timeless guidance.[1][2][3]
+The name "Nur" means "light" in Arabic, reflecting our mission to illuminate hearts and minds with the Quran's timeless guidance.

 ## Why Nur Al-Quran?